vigneshbalas/twi/README.md

-Below table gives a overview of some of the above test outcomes
+Below table gives a overview of some of the above test outcomes.
+Tests are available in TimeConversionUtilTest class under test folder.

 | #  | Current Date Time   | Current Weekday | Input String         | Output                 | Remarks                                     |
 | -- | ------------------- | --------------- | -------------------- | ---------------------- | ------------------------------------------- |